2019 Rules and Categories:

 - Batteries can be positioned anywhere throughout the vehicle - Amplifiers that are not used for powering subwoofers can also be positioned anywhere throughout the vehicle.

-- All categories can have as much sound deadening / strengthening mods as the owner wishes.
+- All categories can have as much sound deadening / strengthening mods as reasonably required bearing in mind the floor pan and roof limits.

 - No restrictions on any type of playback equipment - Cd Players, DVD Players, I-POD, USB, SD, Blue Tooth - Hard Drives etc. can all be used.